If you can understand this post you’ll be able to overcome hunger… and that’s kind of a big deal if you’re trying to lose your excess fat.

-One of the most important components of a meal replacement shake is what kind of appetite suppressants it has.
+Perhaps THE most important component of a meal replacement shake is the “appetite suppressants” it contains.

-The best meal replacements will use a combination of several ingredients to ensure you stay happy and full.
+The best meal replacements make overcoming hunger easy by using a combination of several ingredients to ensure you stay happy and full.

-By now you’ve probably heard of the super carb that is fiber.
+By now you’ve probably heard of the super carb, fiber.

 Getting enough fiber in your diet is one of the best things you can do for your health.
-Currently, most Americans are only getting about half of the recommended fiber amounts needed for optimal health.
+Most Americans only get half the recommended fiber amount needed for optimal health.
 The Institute of Medicine recommends women get 25g of fiber daily and men get 38g.

-Fiber helps to reduce appetite by providing bulk in the diet.
-Fiber cannot be digested so it moves through the digestive system undigested.
+Fiber helps to reduce appetite by providing bulk in your diet.
+Fiber can’t be digested, so it moves through the digestive system more “whole” than other foods.

 Fiber slows the emptying of the stomach and by doing so, keeps you full for a much longer time than if you just ate a cupcake.